 Our dissemination plan will ensure the findings from this trial influence health services policy to deliver public benefit.
 Trial progress will be communication through appropriate social media and regular updates to NIHR networks and stakeholder networks.
-Our team contains expertise in dissemination

-(Horner) who will lead this aspect.
+Our team contains expertise in dissemination (Horner) who will lead this aspect.
 We will publish our trial protocol and statistical analysis plan to ensure transparency in our methodology.

 The study will be reported in accordance with the Consolidated Standards of Reporting Trials (CONSORT) guidelines and the template for intervention description and replication (TIDieR) checklist and guide.
 The study findings will be presented to collaborators/investigators, and subsequently at national and international meetings.
 Out broad co-applicant group will ensure rapid comprehensive dissemination.
 We anticipate publishing the main trial results in a major international journal.
 The Health Economic evaluation will either be published with this report, or in a separate detailed evaluation.
-We will publish in Open Access journals wherever possible.
-The process evaluation will be published to ensure the fullest understanding of the trial findings, and provide Open Access data to support translation of findings into practice.
-These publications will supplement the final report published in the NIHR HTA journal.
+Wewill publish in Open Access journals wherever possible.
+The process evaluation data will be submitted for publication to a peer-reviewed journal, as part of the study results, to ensure the fullest understanding of trial findings, and to provide Open Access to data to support translations of findings in to practice.
+In addition, study results will be presented at national and/or international conferences and may also be used for teaching purposes.
+These publications will supplement the final report published in the NIHR

+HTA journal.
 We will promote the study findings to ensure they are widely dissemination and are included in future guidelines and via professional societies.